conversence/idealoom/doc/tech_stack.rst

   A thicker framework built on top of backbone.

 Annotator_
-  A fundamental dependency of Assembl, included in the git of Assembl in js/lib.
+  A fundamental dependency of IdeaLoom, included in the git of IdeaLoom in js/lib.

   Actually generated from our own fork of annotator available at